pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 > To check the current subscription, run the command: **az account show** To change the subscription, run the command: **az account set --subscription <SUBSCRIPTION ID>, where <SUBSCRIPTION ID>** the ID of the desired subscription.
 You can find the subscription ID by running the command: **az account list --output table**

-26) Add your Environment variables to the jumpbox bash shell.
+30) Add your Environment variables to the jumpbox bash shell.

+:cloud **Run the following commands in the jumpbox terminal:**

 ````bash
 SPOKE_RG=rg-spoke